What to see in Dubrovnik in one day

-If you are visiting Dubrovnik for the day you need to read this guide to Dubrovnik so you can plan your itinerary, so you do not miss anything and get the best experience from your trip to Dubrovnik.
+If you are visiting Dubrovnik for one day, you need to read this guide to Dubrovnik so you can plan your itinerary It will ensure you do not miss anything and get the best experience from your trip to Dubrovnik.

 Have you been to Dubrovnik for a holiday if so, apart from the old town what else did you see, get in contact and let me know for my future trips?

-If you are lucky enough to have a few days in Dubrovnik you are going to have so much fun as there are lots of things to do in Dubrovnik whether you want to sunbath looking at the gorgeous clear waters or you want to walk along the city walls there is something in this Croatian City for everyone.
+You can do Dubrovnik in one day but if you are lucky enough to have a few days in Dubrovnik you are going to have so much fun as there are lots of things to do in Dubrovnik.
+Whether you want to sunbath looking at the gorgeous clear waters or you want to walk along the city walls there is something in this Croatian City for everyone.

 The city dates to the 7th century and is built on a cliff.
 It currently has around 40k inhabitants.
 It is also known as the Pearl of the Adriatic.
 There is one main street in the old town with lots of side streets which are steep in some places as you would expect with it being built on a cliff.

 It is nice to wander around and get lost as you will only be lost for a few minutes as the streets are only small but just strolling around looking at the houses is really interesting as it is so pretty.

 In the 20th century the monarchy opened the city to tourists and the tourism in Dubrovnik started to grow.
 Especially in 2019 as the tv drama Game of Thrones was filmed in Dubrovnik, so fans of Games of Thrones are flocking to the city to see familiar places.

 Dubrovnik is quite a commercialised place and is geared up for the tourist experience.
 Since the war in the 90s it is now a safe place to visit and is getting more popular every day.

 Language is Croatian but nearly everyone speaks English I didnt have any difficulties communicating when I was in Dubrovnik

 Read about 4 amazing things to do in Croatia